France Bike Tours

-In northern Normandy lies the double city of Eu-Le Tréport.
-Le Tréport is a lively little harbor town with many seafood restaurants and numerous awe-inspiring 19th century houses.
+This Normandy bike tour starts in the double city of Eu-Le Tréport, a lively little harbor town with many seafood restaurants and numerous, awe-inspiring 19th century houses.
 You have an inviting market square on which stands the great Gothic Notre-Dame-et-St.-Laurent Church with its rich history.
 You’ll also find an impressive castle from the 16th century as well as amazing views overlooking the sea and chalkstone cliffs.
-En route, you will cycle through quiet river valleys and come across many châteaux.
+En route, you will see France by bike through quiet river valleys and across many châteaux.
 There are various routes available for you to choose from each day.

 Excellent castle-hotel, Domaine de Joinville, built on a country estate with swimming pool, beauty salon, fitness room and free internet access.